-Notice to minor's counsel is required for any request for permission to photograph, record, broadcast, publish, or allow media contact with a dependent youth or their personal information, including publication of their name, outside of the juvenile court setting.
-Absent extenuating circumstances, notice must be received by minor's counsel at least five court days before the request is filed with the juvenile court.
-Notice must be in writing and include: the youth's name; the name of all individuals requesting access to the dependent youth, including the interviewer, reporter, photographer and their professional affiliation(s); the intended or anticipated audience for the published material; the date and length of time the contact is expected to last; the length of time the permission to publish is requested to remain valid; and all types of media outlets and publication, including any websites, other internet locations, and social media sites.
-Permission that is intended to include coverage of activities or events must also include the event name, sponsoring organization(s), event date and length, and the purpose of the event (including any intention for use in fundraising, donor or volunteer recruitment activities).
-Dependency Legal Group of San Diego has agreed to accept written notice to all minors' counsel via email.
+Notice to counsel for the child is required to request permission to photograph, record, broadcast, publish, or allow media contact with a dependent child or his or her personal information, including publication of the child's name, outside of the juvenile court setting.
+Absent extenuating circumstances, notice must be received by counsel for the child at least five court days before the request is filed with the juvenile court.
+Notice must be in writing and include: the child's name; the name of all individuals requesting access to the dependent child (e.g., interviewer(s), reporter(s), photographer(s), technical crew) and their professional affiliation(s); the intended or anticipated audience for the published material; the date and length of time the contact is expected to last; the length of time the permission to publish is requested to remain valid; and all types of media outlets and publications, including any websites, other internet locations, and social media sites, that will receive, publish, or broadcast the contact with, or personal information about, the child.
+Permission that is intended to include coverage of activities or events must also include the event name, sponsoring organization(s), event date and length, and the purpose of the event (including any intended use in fundraising, donor or volunteer recruitment activities).

 Forms and copies of the Juvenile Court Media Policy are available from Juvenile Court Administration, which is in room 254 at the Meadow Lark courthouse.
-(Adopted 1/1/2013; Rev. 1/1/2016)